simon-larsson/extrakit-learn/README.md

 ```

 ### FoldEstimator
-Meta estimator that performs cross validation over k folds.
-Can optionally be used as a stacked ensemble of k estimators.
+K-fold wrapped into an estimator that performs cross validation over a selected folding method automatically when fit.
+Can optionally be used as a stacked ensemble of k estimators after fit.

 #### Arguments
 `est` - Base estimator.